stellar/stellar-core/INSTALL-Windows.md

     * Windows 10 SDK
     * C++/CLI Support

+## Download and install rust

+Easiest is to use rustup, found on [rust-lang.org](https://www.rust-lang.org/tools/install).

+Install the x64 toolchain, and make sure that `rustc.exe` is in your `PATH`.

 ## Download and install PostgreSQL

 Note: if you do not want to use postgres you can select `DebugNoPostgres` as the build target.